-In August 2020, we executed a loan agreement, or the EIB Loan Agreement, with the European Investment Bank, or EIB, for a principal amount of €20.0 million, divided into 3 tranches of €7.0 million, €6.0 million and €7.0 million.
-The EIB Loan Agreement tranche balances are due six years from their respective disbursement dates.
-The EIB loan has a stated interest rate, as well as a Paid-In-Kind, or PIK, interest rate for each tranche.
+In August 2020, we executed the EIB Loan Agreement, with EIB, for a principal amount of €20.0 million, divided into 3 tranches of €7.0 million, €6.0 million and €7.0 million.
+Under the EIB Loan Agreement, the EIB Loan tranche balances are due six years from their respective disbursement dates.
+The EIB Loan has a stated interest rate, as well as a Paid-In-Kind, or PIK, interest rate for each tranche.
 Tranche 1 has a stated rate of 3.0% and a PIK rate of 4.0%, tranche 2 has a stated rate of 3.0% and a PIK rate of 3.0%, and tranche 3 has a stated rate of 5.0% and no PIK interest.
-In addition, we are in the process of finalizing the amendment to the EIB Loan Agreement concerning warrants to be issued upon each tranche, or EIB Warrants.
-The EIB Warrants have an exercise price of DKK 2 per ordinary share.
-We have not drawn on this loan.
+In connection with disbursement of each tranche, EIB is entitled to receive the EIB Warrants.
 The tranches are contingent on us obtaining equity financing of at least €5 million, which we received in September 2020, to draw tranche 1, €10 million to draw tranche 2 and €25 million to draw tranche 3.
+In November 2020, we initiated the process to receive the funds from the disbursement of tranche 1 of the EIB Loan in the aggregate amount of €7.0 million.
+In connection therewith, EIB received 351,036 EIB Warrants, each such warrant conferring the right to subscribe for one ordinary share of nominal value DKK 1 pursuant the terms of the EIB Warrant Agreement.
+Based on certain provisions within the EIB's organizational documents, we fully expect that if and when EIB exercises the EIB Warrants, it will do so on either a net cash settlement basis at a price equal to the market price on the date of exercise thereof, or by means of exercising it right to cause us to purchase the EIB Warrants at a purchase price equal to the volume weighted average price per ordinary share, or VWAP, for a period of six months following the exercise of such Put Right, therefore, are not expected to affect our share capital.
+EIB's right to exercise the EIB Warrants are subject to a 180-day lock-up period beginning on the date of the completion of this offering.
+The full terms and conditions applicable to the EIB Warrants have been adopted as appendix 4 to our articles of association, which are included as an exhibit to the registration statement of which this prospectus forms a part.
+For a more detailed discussion of the terms of the EIB Warrants see the section herein entitled "Description of Share Capital - Our EIB Warrants."

 In September 2020, we entered into a lease for approximately 15,000 square feet of office and laboratory space in Hørsholm, Denmark.
 The target commencement date for the lease is February 1, 2021 and will continue for a term of 10 years.
 The agreement contains an early termination provision which would trigger a termination fee of \$2.7 million.
-The initial monthly lease payment is \$27,500 and throughout the term, the lease is subject to increases ranging from 2-4% on the annual lease payment amount.
+The initial monthly lease payment is \$27,500 and throughout the term, the lease is subject to increases ranging from two to four percent on the annual lease payment amount.

-In September 2020, we received \$6.6 million of additional funding from the issuance of 20,705 of our ordinary shares as part 1 of our "bridging round" with outside investors.
-We have recently successfully completed part 2 of our "bridging round" of capital with outside investors in the amount of \$2.4 million from the issuance of 7,476 of our ordinary shares and received the cash in October 2020.
+In September 2020, we received \$6.6 million of additional funding from the issuance of 745,380 of our ordinary shares as part 1 of our "bridging round" with outside investors.
+On October 15, 2020, we successfully completed part 2 of our "bridging round" of capital with outside investors in the amount of \$2.4 million from the issuance of 269,136 of our ordinary shares and received the proceeds in November 2020.